dee-oh-double-gee/YouTubeSubCount.py/README.md

 # YouTubeSubCount.py

-I have only tested this on the latest version of Rasbian.
+I have only tested this on the latest version of Rasbian and Ubuntu desktop.
+If you are using Ubuntu see the additional steps at the bottom of this readme

 **Instructions**